Fleckism/SecurityPlus/SecurityPlus/11 B Secure Application Protocols.md

 ![A dialog box labeled “Account Advanced Settings” has a setting “SIP transport: TLS” that is highlighted by a red box added to the image.](https://s3.amazonaws.com/wmx-api-production/courses/5731/images/3228-1599771805552.png)

-Enabling SIP/[[TLS]] security on a 3CX PBX VoIP softphone.
+Enabling SIP/[[My linked notes/TLS]] security on a 3CX PBX VoIP softphone.
 (Screenshot used with permission from 3CX.)

 Connection security for voice and video works in a similar manner to HTTPsS]].
-To initiate the call, the secure version SIPS uses digital certificates to authenticate the endpoints and establish a [[TLS]] tunnel.
+To initiate the call, the secure version SIPS uses digital certificates to authenticate the endpoints and establish a [[My linked notes/TLS]] tunnel.
 Where unencrypted SIP typically runs over TCP port 5060, SIPS uses TCP port 5061.
 The secure connection established by SIPS can also be used to generate a master key to use with the secure versions of the transport protocol (SRTP).
 SRTP provides confidentiality for the actual call data.

 ![Service Node Manager screen for Media Encryption has all items checked: enable media encryption for IP Extensions, IP Trunks, and Inter Media Gateway.](https://s3.amazonaws.com/wmx-api-production/courses/5731/images/2858-1599771805640.png)